Akashkanagaraj03/Flask-Assignment/README.md

 This project took me three nights to complete, as shown in the commit history.

 ### What was the most challenging?
 Learning most of the tools used for the first time was the major hurdle.
-It was more time consuming that I had thought.
+It was more time consuming than I had thought.
-Learning these and then applying them took most of my time, which would be reflected by the slow commit rates, as I was also looking at the documenations and resources as I code.
+Learning these and then applying them took most of my time, which would be reflected by the slow commit rates, as I was also looking at the documentations and resources as I coded.

 ### What was unclear?